allegro/allegro.tech/_posts/2015-03-18-testing-prod-wait-what.md

     Then All items should have price within given range
 ```

 Simple as that.
-Nothing extraordinary, common given-when-then construction and basic english.
+Nothing extraordinary, common given-when-then construction and basic English.
 So in our example
 we visit random new listing page then we filter offers by price from-to and in the end we check if every item has
 price in given range.
 That obviously does not guarantee that item has correct price.
 But it helps notice most of
 incorrect data.
 Maybe not after one run, but after a dozen or so.
 Another good example is test where we check if